 What to do: This behavioral issue can be fixed with proper training.
-Use treats and positive reinforcement to get him to follow your pace instead.
-If you have a dog that pulls, you can also try a harness, suggests PetMD.
-A harness may help keep your dog from pulling away from you while leashed.
-Also, giving him less slack on the leash will help train him to stay close to you while walking.
-The more lead he has, the more he thinks that he has permission to explore the surrounding area causing him to pull on the leash.
+Use treats and positive reinforcement to get your dog to follow your pace instead.
+If you have a dog that pulls, you can also try a head or body harness..
+A harness may help keep your dog from pulling away from you while leashed while causing less stress on their neck or spine.
+Also, giving them less slack on the leash will help train them to stay close to you while walking.
+The more lead they have, the more they think that they have permission to explore the surrounding area causing them to pull on the leash.

 Lying Down and Refusing to Move

-Why your dog does it: He could be hurt, sick, or just plain tired.
+Why your dog does it: They could be hurt, sick, or just plain tired.

 What to do: Examine your dog.
-Are his paws rubbed raw?
+Are their paws rubbed raw?
 Is the cement too hot?
-Is he too hot?
-Let him rest and give him a drink.
+Are they too hot?
+Let them rest and give them a drink.
 If that doesn't work and there's no obvious signs of injury, coax your buddy home with treats.
 Keep in mind your dog's abilities and exercise needs before embarking.
 An English bulldog, for instance, will likely have much different walk expectations than a Labrador retriever.
 Never force walking.
-If he truly isn't having it, come back and try again later.
+If they truly aren’t having it, come back and try again later.
 Forcing your pooch to walk when he doesn't want to could lead to injury.
-If it becomes a chronic problem, consult your vet to see if there is a larger health issue that you might not be aware of.
+If it becomes a chronic problem, consult your vet to see if there is a larger health issue of which you might not be aware.